vinceskahan/v5wiki/Help!-Posting-to-weewx-user.md

 A screenshot is hard to read, includes only a couple dozen lines, cannot be searched nor translated, and waste a lot of space. _Send only text!_

+The wiki article [*How to view the log*](view-logs) explains where to find the log on your system and how to view it.

 ## How to get a good, useful log

 It is helpful to have debug enabled before you run WeeWX, as that results in more